 - Sanford pharmacy and provider directory (ND/SD)

 - Transitional medication policy

-From October 1 through February 14, we take calls from 8 a.m. to 8 p.m., seven days a week.
+From Oct.
+1 through March 31, we take calls from 8 a.m. to 8 p.m.
+CT, seven days a week.
 You’ll speak with a representative.
-From February 15 to September 30, call us 8 a.m. to 8 p.m., Monday through Friday to speak with a representative.
-On Saturdays, Sundays and Federal holidays, you can leave a message and we’ll get back to you within one business day.
+From April 1 to Sept.
+30, call us 8 a.m. to 8 p.m.
+CT, Monday through Friday to speak with a representative.
+On Saturdays, Sundays and federal holidays, you can leave a message and we’ll get back to you within one business day.